ccheemeng/HPC-MNIST-VAE/README.md

 # HPC-MNIST-VAE

-This repo provides a basic implementation of a variational autoencoder (VAE) on the MNIST dataset with training on high-performance computing (HPC) systems (specifically NUS HPC) in mind.
+This repository provides a basic implementation of a variational autoencoder (VAE) on the MNIST dataset with training on high-performance computing (HPC) systems (specifically NUS HPC) in mind.